rediscookbook/rediscookbook/recipes/2_basic commands/get_and_delete/recipe.md

         1
         >> DEL TOTO:TMP
         (integer) 1

         >> GET TOTO
         (nil)
+        >> RENAME TOTO TOTO:TMP
+        (error) ERR no such key

 ### Discussion

 This is a simple one, but makes good use of Redis' atomic features.
+The RENAME function will succeed for first caller, subsequent callers will fail because the key was already renamed.
 GET and DEL benefit from the RENAME function in order to keep other clients from reading the object data between operations.

 ### See Also